 Most of the petroglyphs seem to be from the Archaic period, but Fremont and Anasazi styles are represented as well.
-There is an interesting article on the site and some of the stories and legends associated with it in a 1940 edition of Desert Magazine.
+There is an interesting article on the site and some of its stories and legends in a 1940 edition of Desert Magazine.

 There are a couple of different theories on the prominent "V" glyph.
 One is that it is a solar calendar, and the tick marks are for each day.
-Another story comes from the Utes and says the glyph tells of a great migration where the tribe came from the northwest and came to the Colorado River where they couldn't cross and traveled northeast until they could find a good ford.
+Another story comes from the Utes, where the glyphs tell a great migration story.
+It says that the tribe came from the northwest to the Colorado River, which they couldn't cross.
+They then traveled northeast until they could find a good place to ford.
 Ticks mark stops along the way.